 5b.
 [Conditional] If step 5a is performed, step 5 from clause 5.3.3.1 (Tracking Area Update procedure with Serving GW change) in TS 23.401 [13] is performed with the modification captured in clause 4.11.1.5.3.

+Note: step 5a in 5.3.3.1 TS 23.401 requires the TI to be transferred as part of the EPS Bearer Context,

 The AMF converts the received EPS MM Context into the 5GS MM Context.
 The received EPS UE context includes IMSI, ME Identity, UE EPS security context, UE Network Capability, and EPS Bearer context(s), and may also include LTE-M Indication.
 The MME EPS Bearer context includes for each EPS PDN connection the IP address and FQDN for the S5/S8 interface of the SMF+PGW-C and APN.
 If the SCEF connection is invoked, the MME EPS Bearer context includes the SCEF+NEF ID of the PDN connection, EBI, APN, User Identity.
 The AMF disregards any LTE-M Indication received in the EPS UE context, and instead takes into account the LTE M Indication received from NG-RAN, at step 1.

 The AMF can determine the whether the UE is performing Inter-RAT mobility to or from NB-IoT based on the received "TAI of last TAU" in the EPC MM Context and the RAT Type used for the Registration Request.